finkrer/KeyboardChatteringFix-Linux/README.md

 ## Usage

-cd inside the location of the KeyboardChatteringFix-Linux extracted folder and enter the command below to run.
+`cd` inside the location of the KeyboardChatteringFix-Linux-master extracted folder and enter the command below to run.

 ```shell
 sudo python3 -m src